yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-globaloptimization.md

 +  11 Finishing.
 Cost: -4 Gap: 0.06486%
 ````

-The second example is a slightly larger problem indefinite quadratic programming problem.
+The second example is a slightly larger nonconvex quadratic programming problem.
 The problem is easily solved to a gap of less than 1%.

 ````matlab
 clear all